averred/eedata/README.md

 # eedata
-Zsh/Bash function to retrieve EE data usage
+Shell function to retrieve EE data usage.

 May work with other shells but I have only tested in Zsh and Bash.